plabayo/rama/README.md

 Sponsors receive perks and depending on your regular contribution it also allows you to rely on us for support and consulting.

+Finally, you can also support us by shopping Plabayo <3 `ラマ` merchandise 🛍️ at <https://plabayo.threadless.com/>.

 ### Professional Services

 🤝 Enterprise support, software customisations, integrations, professional support, consultancy and training are available upon request by sending an email to [glen@plabayo.tech](mailto:glen@plabayo.tech).